bripkens/opencensus-revamp/content/quickstart/go/metrics.md

 Unsure how to write and execute Go code?
 [Click here](https://golang.org/doc/code.html).
 {{% /notice %}}

-We will be creating a "read-evaluate-print" (REPL) function.
-Let's collect some metrics to observe the work that is going on this code, such as:
+We will be a simple "read-evaluate-print" (REPL) app.
+In there we'll collect some metrics to observe the work that is going on this code, such as:

 - Latency per processing loop
 - Number of lines read
 - Number of errors
 - Line lengths
-- Number of spaces
-- Number of bytes read

 First, create a file called `repl.go`.
 ```bash